 Team Championships.
-The drug-testing crew chief or designee will notify the participating team's representative no earlier than two hours before the start of competition that drug testing will be conducted at the site.
+The DCO or designee will notify the participating team's representative no earlier than two hours before the start of competition that drug testing will be conducted at the site.

 Individual-Team Championships.
 Couriers will notify student-athletes of their selection for drug testing.